Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Oma’s Place sorts their paid ITH designs based on hoop size, which is VERY helpful if you own a machine with a smaller hoop and don’t want to get your heart set on a design that just won’t fit!
 If you sift through her free embroidery designs, you will find several ITH options including tags, ornaments, coasters, and mug rugs.

-This is the direct link to Creative Fabrica’s embroidery freebies page, which is constantly changing.
+Above is the direct link to Creative Fabrica’s embroidery freebies page, which is constantly changing.
 At the time I’m writing, there are 9 in-the-hoop freebies available.
 You’ll have to browse through to find them.
 If you head over to their embroidery designs page and search for “hoop,” you’ll find their hundreds of paid ITH patterns.
-What’s fun about Creative Fabrica is if you subscribe to their All Access Subscription (usually $29/mo), you get access to every one of their embroidery designs, fonts, SVG files, and graphics for no extra cost.
+What’s fun about Creative Fabrica is if you subscribe to their All Access Subscription (usually $29/mo, but get 25% off with the promo code SEWINGMACHINEFUN25), you get access to every one of their embroidery designs, fonts, SVG files, and graphics for no extra cost.
 This is a GREAT deal if you are also a Cricut fanatic like me!
 Especially since each of their designs comes with a commercial license.

 Despite the name Applique in their website name, the majority of their free designs right now are free in-the-hoop embroidery designs!
 Many of them are holiday-themed, but they are all very cute!
 I’ve not stitched any of these designs to try out quality, but I’d love to know if any of y’all have and what your experiences are!